Princess ‘Madeline’ Noor: “The Spy Princess Remembered”

 I journeyed down to London to inspect the newly erected Princess Noor Inayat Khan statue in Gordon Square.

 I found its location very quickly and my first impression of it is good, however after studying it and taking pictures from most angles, it did not seem to correspond with the images I had seen of her in books and articles in the past.
 This time she looked older, perhaps wiser, and more serene.
-Maybe this was how she perhaps might have looked if she had survived the war, coming home to resume her studies.
+Maybe this was how she might have looked if she had survived the war, coming home to resume her studies.

-I was also fortunate to have been given permission to photograph the house she lived in with her family, just around the corner from the Sq. in Taviton Street, and to take some pictures of the hallway of this imposing house that her family occupied during the war, incidentally today it’s part of the University complex.
+I was also fortunate to have been permitted to photograph the house she lived in with her family, just around the corner from the Sq. in Taviton Street, and to take some pictures of the hallway of this imposing house that her family occupied during the war, incidentally today it’s part of the University complex.

-As I stood at the front door I turned and imagined a young Noor in her uniform that she was so proud to wear, taking a final glance of the hallway and with its imposing ascending staircase, and wondering if she would ever see it again.
+As I stood at the front door I turned and imagined a young Noor in her uniform that she was so proud to wear, taking a final glance at the hallway and with its imposing ascending staircase, and wondering if she would ever see it again.
 It would, of course, be her final memory before journeying to France as an SOE agent.

 And maybe in those final days in Dachau, she would dream many times of returning home and opening the front door of number 4, Taviton St, London.

-In conclusion, Noor could never have imagined that the Sq. she so often visited and enjoyed would one day be graced by a statue of herself, situated on a marble plinth adorned at the base with flowers and poppies.
+In conclusion, Noor could never have imagined that the Sq. she so often visited and enjoyed would one day be graced by a statue of herself situated on a marble plinth adorned at the base with flowers and poppies.

 (“Look at me in my uniform”)